-Salmon Patch (Stork Bites or Angel Kisses) in Newborns
+Salmon Patch (Stork Bites or Angel Kisses) Birthmarks in Newborn Baby

 Some newborn babies are born with birthmarks on their skin, which are also known as salmon patches because of their pinkish or reddish tinge.
-Parents may worry about these patches on their babies’ skin; however, they are common and may fade after some time.
-If you are intrigued to know more on this topic, then you should read the following article where we share various aspects related to salmon patches in newborns.
+These marks are typically harmless and occur in a large number of infants.
+Parents may worry about these patches on their babies’ skin; however, they are common and may fade after some time without any medical intervention.
+If you are intrigued to know more on this topic, then you should read the following article where we share various aspects related to salmon patches in newborns, including their causes, appearance, and when to seek medical advice.
 Let’s begin with understanding what a salmon patch is.

 What Is a Salmon Patch?